 The possibility of having internal injuries after a car accident should not be taken lightly.
 Play it safe and get checked out.
 Tell your doctor everything that you are experiencing and also provide details about your accident.
 This will help the medical professionals piece everything together in order to provide you with the best treatment.
 As always, follow doctors orders.

 Be extremely careful when dealing with insurance adjusters.
-It is best to talk to a Chicago area personal injury attorney if you were hurt and if the accident was not your fault.
+It is best to talk to a personal injury attorney near you if you were hurt and if the accident was not your fault.
 This conversation should happen before you speak to the other driver’s insurance company and certainly before you sign anything!
 Speaking to us about your injuries is free and we make it easy to set up a phone call so that you can gain a better understanding of what you may be up against and what your legal options are.
+Our office is located on McLean Blvd. in Elgin.
+We can meet with you over zoom, over the phone, or in person.
+Give us a call today at 630 250-8813.